Steps of the eviction process in Tennessee:

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.

 In Tennessee, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Tennessee Code or URLTA.
-Some violations allow the tenant to fix (“cure”) the issue to avoid removal and other violations do not allow the tenant to fix the issue (“incurable”) and must vacate immediately.
+Some violations allow the tenant to fix the issue to avoid removal and other violations do not allow the tenant to fix the issue and must vacate immediately.

 Examples of lease violations:

-- Not maintaining a certain level of cleanliness.
+- Not maintaining a certain level of cleanliness

-- Damaging the electrical wiring.
+- Damaging the electrical wiring

-- Breaking a window.
+- Breaking a window

-Lease Violations Subject to URLTA
+Lease Violations Subject To URLTA

-- Subsequent Violation.
-If the same violation occurs within a 6-month period, the landlord may terminate the lease agreement with a 7 days’ notice to vacate.
-The tenant does not have the option to fix the violation and must move out.
+Violations of the URLTA may be curable or incurable.
+For curable issues, the landlord must give 14 days’ notice to correct the issue or vacate.
+If the same violation occurs within a 6-month period, the landlord may terminate the lease with a 7 days’ notice to vacate.

-Lease Violations Subject to Tennessee Code
+Lease Violations Subject To Tennessee Code

-- Subsequent Violations.
-If the same violation occurs within a 6-month period, the landlord may terminate the rental agreement with a 14 days’ notice to vacate.
-The tenant does not have the option to fix the violation and must move out.
+For incurable violations under the Tennessee Code, the landlord must provide a 30-days’ notice to vacate.
+The tenant will not have the option to fix the violation and must move out.

-Eviction for Material Health / Safety Violation
+Material Health or Safety Violations

 In Tennessee, a landlord can evict a tenant if they violate a health, building, safety, or housing code.
 To do so, landlords must give 3 days’ notice to vacate.
 The tenant does not have the opportunity to fix the issue and must move out.